Debbie Gibson: 1986–1989

 In 1987, while performing at nightclubs throughout the United States, Gibson recorded her debut album, Out of the Blue.
 Along with producer Fred Zarr, Gibson wrote, recorded, and produced it in four weeks.
 Four singles from the album reached the top five of the Hot 100 chart: "Only in My Dreams", "Shake Your Love", "Out of the Blue", and the number-one hit "Foolish Beat", followed by "Staying Together", which performed more modestly, reaching number 22.
 "Foolish Beat" set a record, making Gibson at 16 the youngest artist to write, produce, and perform a Billboard number-one single, as cited in the 1988 Guinness Book of World Records.
 She remains the youngest female artist to have done so.
-Out of the Blue became a hit album, and she had success in the UK and southeast Asia, filling stadiums with her Out of the Blue tour.
+Out of the Blue became a hit album, and she had success in the UK and Southeast Asia, filling stadiums with her Out of the Blue Tour.
 By the end of 1988, Out of the Blue had gone triple platinum.

 The music video compilation Out of the Blue was certified platinum by the RIAA; the concert tour video was certified double platinum.
 In October 1988, Gibson sang the national anthem for Game 1 of the Major League Baseball World Series.
 Electric Youth was released in early 1989 and spent five weeks at number one on the Billboard 200.
 The first single released, "Lost in Your Eyes", was number one on the Hot 100 for three weeks, garnering her another achievement as the youngest female to have both an album and single simultaneously at number one.
 She shared the 1989 ASCAP Songwriter of the Year Award with Bruce Springsteen.
 Subsequent singles from the album were "Electric Youth" (number 11), "No More Rhyme" (number 17), and "We Could Be Together" (number 71).
 The Electric Youth album was certified double platinum by the RIAA.
-The successful Electric Youth world tour and Live Around the World VHS (double platinum) followed.
+The successful Electric Youth Tour and Live Around the World VHS (double platinum) followed.